Armstrong Whitworth: History

 In 1847, the engineer William George Armstrong founded the Elswick works at Newcastle, to produce hydraulic machinery, cranes and bridges, soon to be followed by artillery, notably the Armstrong breech-loading gun, with which the British Army was re-equipped after the Crimean War.
 In 1882, it merged with the shipbuilding firm of Charles Mitchell to form Armstrong Mitchell & Company and at the time its works extended for over a mile (about 2 km) along the bank of the River Tyne.

 Armstrong Mitchell merged again with the engineering firm of Joseph Whitworth in 1897.
 The company expanded into the manufacture of cars and trucks in 1902, and created an "aerial department" in 1913, which became the Armstrong Whitworth Aircraft subsidiary in 1920.
 In 1927, it merged with Vickers Limited to form Vickers-Armstrongs.

 Automobiles

-The Armstrong Whitworth was manufactured from 1904, when the company decided to diversify to compensate for a fall in demand for artillery after the end of the Boer War.
-It took over construction of the Wilson-Pilcher, designed by Walter Gordon Wilson, and produced cars under the Armstrong Whitworth name until 1919, when the company merged with Siddeley-Deasy and to form Armstrong Siddeley.
+The Armstrong Whitworth car was manufactured from 1904, when the company decided to diversify to compensate for a fall in demand for artillery after the end of the Boer War.
+It took over construction of the Wilson-Pilcher, designed by Walter Gordon Wilson, and produced cars under the Armstrong Whitworth name until 1919, when the company merged with Siddeley-Deasy and formed Armstrong Siddeley.

-The Wilson-Pilcher was an advanced car, originally with a 2.4-litre engine, that had been made in London from 1901 until 1904 when production moved to Newcastle.
-When Armstrong Whitworth took over production two models were made, a 2.7-litre flat four and a 4.1-litre flat six, the cylinders on both being identical with bore and stroke of 3.75in (95mm).
-The engines had the flywheel at the front of the engine, and the crankshaft had intermediate bearings between each pair of cylinders.
+The Wilson-Pilcher was an advanced car, originally with a 2.4-litre engine, that had been made in London from 1901 until 1904, when production moved to Newcastle.
+When Armstrong Whitworth took over production, two models were made: a 2.7-litre flat four and a 4.1-litre flat six, the cylinders on both being identical with bore and stroke of 3.75in (95mm).
+The engines had the flywheel at the front, and the crankshaft had intermediate bearings between each pair of cylinders.
 Drive was to the rear wheels via a dual helical epicyclic gears and helical bevel axle.
 The cars were listed at £735 for the four and £900 for the six.
 They were still theoretically available until 1907.
 According to Automotor in 1904, "Even the first Wilson-Pilcher car that made its appearance created quite a sensation in automobile circles at the time on account of its remarkably silent and smooth running, and of the almost total absence of vibration".